dkolkena/adhd/adhd.md

 ^ However, some people believe it doesn’t exist/is an excuse for laziness

-^ --Could give the impression of laziness or casualness that doesn't describe the real you
+^ --That could give the impression of laziness or casualness that doesn't describe the real you

 ---